dannyledger/projects-and-portfolio/building a DWH/README.md

 ### Architect vs Engineer: A Learning Stretch

-As noted from my industry mentors, this project involves makes decisions typically handled by a **data architect**, not a junior engineer:
+As noted from my industry mentors, this project involves tasks and decisions typically handled by a **data architect**, not a junior engineer:

 | Architect-Led Areas | Typical Engineering Responsibility |
 |---------------------|-------------------------------------|